 Care delivered by Ambulatory Surgical Centers (ASC) is more cost-effective compared to Hospital Outpatient Departments (HOPD) as it saves $2.6 billion a year for Medicare.
 However, the reimbursement rates for ASCs have been shrinking over the last decade, posing survival challenges for providers.
-On an average, they are reimbursed 58% less compared to a hospital for a similar procedure.
+On average, they are reimbursed 58% less compared to a hospital for a similar procedure.

 It has become important for the ASCs to identify and measure their revenue cycle key performance indicators (KPI) for ensuring financial success considering the shrinking reimbursement rate.
-According to the industry experts, it is necessary to make sure that ASCs thrive financially because they play an important role in providing high-quality, affordable care to the patients.
+According to industry experts, it is necessary to make sure that ASCs thrive financially because they play an important role in providing high-quality, affordable care to patients.

 Have you Measured the KPIs yet?